ManojithBhat/Preparation/Object Oriented Programming/README.md

 ### Ambiguity resolution in Inheritance
-- Consider the case when there is a class `derived-class`  which has inherited from the two case class `base-class1`  and `base-class2` , let us suppose we have 2 public class in base classes defined with the same name as `display_function` when `display_function` is called in the derived-class there exist a ambiguity so as to call which function?
+- Consider the case when there is a class `derived-class`  which has inherited from the two base class `base-class1`  and `base-class2` , let us suppose we have 2 public  in base classes defined with the same name as `display_function` .When `display_function` is called in the derived-class there exist a ambiguity so as to call which function?
 - In that case the compiler throws an error.
 - In such a case you need to use scope resolution operator to resolve the ambiguity.
 > But when the derived class has its own definition of the class which it has also inherited from the base class then that particular function is  _**override**_ and the derived class function is run.